biell/alti-server/README.md

     they persist across software updates.
 See
     [Server Options](#server-options) below for a full list of options with descriptions.

+  * **/importDefaults**<br>
+    If the `.altx` map file for the currently loaded map contains a file called `plus.txt`, then execute the commands in that file to set the authors defaults.
+This function is automatically initiated if a map is uploaded using one of the `/upload` commands, or if the map is being loaded for the first time and has never been initialized.
+If you need to load the defaults at any other time, use this console command to initiate that task.

   * **/showPlayer [player]**<br>
     Print information on `player`